esp-rs/std-training/book/src/02_2_software.md

 ## Docker

+> ❗️ Please **note** the Docker container provides an alternative option to **compile** the Rust exercises in.
-> ❗️ Please **note** using the *alternative* Docker setup is meant for users who have experience working with containers.
-Be aware that we cannot provide help for Docker specific issues during the training.
+> It is meant for users that have experience with virtualized environments.
+> Be aware that we cannot provide help for Docker specific issues during the training.

-An alternative option to set up the environment & to build the exercises is to use Docker.
-The repository contains a `Dockerfile` that can be used to work in a virtualized environment.
+An alternative environment to **compile** the Rust exercises in is to use Docker.
+In this repository there is a `Dockerfile` with instructions to install the Rust toolchain & all required packages.
+This virtualized environment is designed to only compile the binaries for the espressif target.
+Other commands, e.g. using `cargo-espflash`, still need to be executed on the host system.

 ✅ Install [`Docker`](https://docs.docker.com/get-docker/) for your operating system.